Search:

 Conscience

-The word conscience is used 32 times in the New Testament and it plays a big part in what we do or what we do not do in life.
+The word conscience is used 32 times in the New Testament, and it plays a big part in what we do or what we do not do in life.
 It is that part of us that either approves or condemns our actions.
 It is not necessarily governed by law but depends on knowledge.
 Therefore, the more spiritual knowledge we have and act upon, the stronger the conscience will become.
 The conscience of a weak Christian is easily defiled (v.
 7), wounded (v.
 12), and offended (v.
 13).

-It seems that Paul may have been faced with a combination of both of the above.
+It seems that Paul may have been faced with a combination of all the above.
 As ridiculous as it may seem, there were some who still thought that heathen gods were real beings.
 The big question was how the stronger brothers should react to this.
 Paul makes it plain that if the weaker brother thinks something is wrong and you cause him to go against his conscience and do it, that is sin (v.
 12).
-Therefore the stronger brother must be willing to limit himself for the sake of the weaker.
-It is love and not knowledge that motivates a person to do this.
-Where knowledge is balanced by love, the strong Christian will have a ministry to the weak Christian.
-Christian freedom does not mean that anything goes.
-Neither does it mean that our salvation is determined by good works or legalistic rules but by the free will of God.
-We need to be careful not to offend a sensitive or younger Christian.
+Therefore, the stronger brother must be willing to limit himself for the sake of the weaker.

 Application

 It has been said, “Knowledge must be mixed with love, otherwise the saints will end up with big heads instead of enlarged hearts.”
-Lord help me to have a big heart and not a big head.
+Lord, help me to have a big heart and not a big head.

 I Corinthians 8:7-13 (English Standard Version)